kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 [`Photo: Godzilla destroys Manila.`](/images/godzilla-destroying-manila.gif)

-- <span class=year>1945</span> Yamashita is hanged by the American weaboos occupying Manila after he couldn't find the Pokéballs buried under the enormous piles of debris covering the city.
+- <span class=year>1945</span> Yamashita is hanged by the American weaboos occupying Manila after he fails to locate the Pokéballs buried under the enormous piles of debris covering the city.

 ## Independence (1946-present)